 Want to buy a domain name for a new project but aren’t sure how to get one?
 Don’t worry, it’s easy.
 In this guide, we’ll outline the few brief steps that explain how you can buy a domain name.

-1 Find a reliable domain name registrar
+1 Find a reliable registrar to buy your domain from

 The first thing you need to do is to find a reputable company to register your domain with.
 These companies are known as domain registrars and they provide domain registration services to the public.